Surety Bonds 101

 Construction Bond Rates

-How To Get The Lowest Rate
+How to Get the Lowest Rate

 There is quite a bit that goes into getting the lowest construction bond rates.
 However, getting the lowest rate on a license and permit bond is a bit more simplistic.
 If you are a contractor that uses bonds regularly, your rate could make a big difference on your overall competitiveness on bids and ultimately your net profit.
 It is a good idea to do your homework and make sure you do everything you can to assist your agent in getting you a good rate.
 Keep in mind, it's crucial that you work with an expert in the surety industry.
 Learn more about how to ensure you choose the proper bond company.

 Surety bond rates are usually given as dollars per thousand, represented by a dollar amount with a capital 'M' (the Roman numeral for one thousand).
 The formula for determining the premium is: BOND AMOUNT x RATE / 1000.
 You can also take a look at our most frequently asked surety bond questions.

 Surety Bond Rate Example Table